4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Team rituals

-Peer recognition fosters a sense of belonging.
-Belonging to what, exactly?
-A community within a workplace culture.
-Cultures have customs, traditions, and rituals.
+All cultures have customs, traditions, and rituals.
 Team rituals reinforce the idea that its members are secure, committed to similar aims and objectives.

 Rituals around milestone celebrations also promote feelings of equity and inclusion.
 Small rituals that everyone enjoys on each work anniversary feel fair–everyone is celebrated in this same way.